-Our common stock has been approved for listing on the New York Stock Exchange under the trading symbol "SSTK".
+We have applied to list our common stock on the New York Stock Exchange under the trading symbol "SSTK".

-In connection with this offering, we and our directors, officers and the holders of our outstanding stock and stock options have agreed, or are otherwise subject to substantially the same contractual restrictions with us, that, without the prior written consent of Morgan Stanley & Co.
+In connection with this offering, we and our directors, officers and the holders of our outstanding stock and stock options, including the selling stockholders, have agreed, or are otherwise subject to substantially the same contractual restrictions with us, that, without the prior written consent of Morgan Stanley & Co.
 LLC and Deutsche Bank Securities Inc. on behalf of the underwriters and subject to certain exceptions, we and they will not, during the period ending 180 days after the date of this prospectus (or such earlier date or dates as agreed between us and Morgan Stanley & Co.
 LLC and Deutsche Bank Securities Inc.):